supermalang/rapidpro-normalizer/README.md

 RapidPro Normalizer
 ==============================

-RapidPro Normalizer is a command line utility to flatten RapidPro API Responses in order to export them
+RapidPro Normalizer is a command line utility to flatten records of RapidPro API Responses in order to export them as files or database records.

 # Features
 - Interactive command line interface